gamerson/deployment-validation-demo/README.md

-# Bundle Validation Progressive Enhancement for Builds
+# OSGi Bundle Validation Progressive Enhancement for Builds

-*Goal:* To know at build time if the dependencies of my OSGi bundles will be satified when they are installed into the OSGi framework.
+*Goal:* To know at build time if the dependencies of my OSGi bundles will be satisfied when they are installed into the OSGi framework.

 *Method:* Validate user bundles dependencies against a Liferay Distro during normal build lifecycle.

 # Creating the Distro Jar

-First we need a distro jar from an officical Liferay deployment.
+First we need a distro jar from an official Liferay deployment.
 Currently in this project I have included both 7.0.2 and 7.10.1  But if you have a more recent Liferay deployment you will need to follow the procedure below to generate a new distro jar.

 **Note:** The goal of the distro is to only include what’s provided by Liferay releases including fix packs.